 - Young women are more likely than older women to experience complications during pregnancy and childbirth.

-- A young woman who is faced with an unintended or unplanned pregnancy and is not sure of what to do can access support from an independent, trained counsellor who can provide up-to-date information on her options to help her make a free and fully-informed decision.
+- A young person who is faced with an unintended or unplanned pregnancy and is not sure of what to do can access support from an independent, trained counsellor who can provide up-to-date information on her options to help her make a free and fully-informed decision.

 These days, teenagers who do give birth are more likely to keep the child rather than choose adoption.
-For many young women, changing social attitudes and government support have helped make teenage parenting a more acceptable option.
+For many young people, changing social attitudes and government support have helped make teenage parenting a more acceptable option.